7k U.S. State Label Coin Series

 If you like history, put Pennsylvania on the shortlist of states to visit!
 From Hershey being the U.S. chocolate capitol to having the first zoo and being the first presidential mansion place, to Betsy Ross making the first American flag (and much more), you definitely won't get bored!

-Arizona State Label American Silver Eagle
+Arizona State Label American Silver Eagle - SOLD OUT

 State 11 of 50